Eigenstate/dabble/README.md

 will try to help you with this process, but it sometimes fails.
 Most of the time it is because there are multiple atoms with the same name.
 Ensure you have unique names.

-*"I have a cholesterol but it's not recognizing it!"*

-Cholesterol or other small molecules defined in cgenff are identified during psf generation by residue name and atom names, so it may not match or may match atoms incorrectly.
-The easiest way to fix name issues is to generate a mol2 file of your small molecule and run that through [paramchem](cgenff.paramchem.org) which is smart enough to recognize the molecule and will provide a topology file that translates the atom names to the correct charmm atom types.

 ## *NEW* Hydrogen mass repartitioning ##
-To run your simulations with timesteps up to 4fs, dabble now supports hydrogen mass repartitioning.
-Currently this only works when using AMBER with charmm parameters.
+To run your simulations with timesteps up to 4fs, Dabble can invoke Parmed to conduct hydrogen mass repartitioning.
+Currently this only works when requesting prmtop format output (with either AMBER or CHARMM parameters)
-Just add the following flag.

     --hmr